 - Clinically appropriate restrictions on visitation privileges will be applied as necessary.

-- Quiet Hours are implemented each day from 1:00pm until 3:00pm.
-Visitors are encouraged to visit outsite these hours.
+- Quiet Hours are implemented each day from 1:00 pm until 3:00 pm.
+Visitors are encouraged to visit outside these hours.

 - Appropriate visiting will be at the discretion of the nurse in charge.

 - Infant visits are not advisable unless the patient is a parent and children less than 5 years of age will have visits limited to short periods of time.
 Children must be accompanied by an adult at all times and should remain in the room or waiting areas.